 It is common knowledge that diet and exercise are key to a healthy heart and a healthy life.
 Less often discussed are the mental health benefits of exercise.
 They may surprise you.
 This blog details the mental health benefits you gain from calorie-crushing exercise.
 And, no, you do not have to become a gym rat to reap the physical and mental benefits of exercise.

+So what are the mental health benefits of exercise?
 Exercise unlocks the power of your brain, releasing chemicals that are crucial to your well-being.
-According to the National Center for Biotechnology Information (NCBI), many studies over decades have examined the therapeutic value of exercise in reducing depression.
+According to the National Center for Biotechnology Information (NCBI), many studies over the decades have examined the therapeutic value of exercise in reducing depression.
 The overwhelming majority of these studies find that many patients find their depression lessened, even gone, through exercise.
 Some experience such an elevation of mood, that medications are not needed.
 Every prescription for an antidepressant should include one little word: exercise.
 If you are feeling “down” but not down enough to see a doctor, see if exercise is the “pill” you need.

 According to an article printed by Harvard Medical School, exercise changes the brain so it can focus better, improving memory and thinking skills.
 They point to a University of British Columbia study that finds regular aerobic exercise, the kind that gets your heart and your sweat glands pumping, appears to increase the size of the hippocampus.
 This part of the brain is involved in memory and learning.
 Exercise is one weapon in your arsenal against dementia, not to mention the “right now” benefits of sharper focus in all areas of your life.